'Bachelor' Matt picks his final 2 after Fantasy Suite dates

 In the morning, Bri was brushing Matt's chest and saying that the night was everything she expected and a little bit more.
 Wow!
 "I got to know really intimate parts about him," Bri said.
 They got out of bed and cooked some breakfast together.
 I had to hope that the butter wasn't from his earlier spa date with Michelle.

 Bri returned to the hotel with a big smile on her face.
 Rachael was upset again hearing about Bri's date.
-Rachael said she's excited about her date but she's in her head about it feeling different because he's already been on two dates.
+Rachael said she's excited about her date but she's in her head about it and is worried Matt feels different about her because he's already been on two dates.

 Rachael's Fantasy Suite Date